Oleksandr49/myShopApp/README.md

 # myShopApp

-This is ecommerce API planned as REST service.
-Currently it consist only of one module, which allows to perform basic customer actions after registration and authenticating(application uses JWT for this).
-More functionality will be added later as additional modules.
+Simple E-commerce REST application.
+Allows to perform basic customer actions after registration and authenticatication(with use of JWT).
 Application can run locally using Tomcat and MySQL or be deployed to Google Cloud with Google App Engine and Cloud SQL(version from "myShopCloudVersion" brunch).

 # Technology stack